 On the anniversary of his parent's disappearance, Arnold decides to give up hoping that they will ever return home.
 But while packing away their keepsakes in the attic, Arnold finds his father's old ...

 With fourteen beautiful inches of powdery snow, a blizzard has transformed Arnold's city into a winter play-land.
 But with the list of chores Grandpa has handed him, it could be July before he gets ...

 Rugrats is a show about 4 babies, Tommy Pickles, Chuckie Finster, and Phil and Lil Deville.
 As we see their lives unravel, we get to hear them talk.
 On the sidelines are Tommy's mean cousin...
 See full summary »

 11 year old Doug Funnie moves to Bluffington from Bloatsburg.
 "Doug" follows his adventures as he writes in his journal.
 He falls in love with Patti Mayonnaise and befriends Skeeter ...
 See full summary »

 Eliza Thornberry is not your ordinary kid.
 It's not just because she travels the world in an RV with her parents Nigel and Marrianne, famous nature show hosts.
 Eliza is doubly unique ...
 See full summary »

-The adventures of a daydreaming, jazz-loving, football-headed 9-year-old, who lives in a boarding house with his grandparents and some eccentric boarders, encounters life in the city with his best friend Gerald, a loofah-haired kid, who is the keeper of the urban tales and coolest kid in class; and Helga, who torments him, but loves him secretly.
+The adventures of a daydreaming, jazz-loving, football-headed 9-year-old, who lives in a boarding house with his grandparents and some eccentric boarders; encounters life in the city with his best friend Gerald, a loofah-haired kid who is the keeper of the urban tales and coolest kid in class; and is tormented by Helga, who loves him secretly.
 Written by

 Was this review helpful to you?